Take It or Leave It (game show): Final phase

 The team that reaches the end of the path is confronted with six safes, one of which contains the jackpot; the other five are empty.
 They are asked five questions, each with the "take it"/"leave it" option as before, but are not immediately told which of their answers are correct.
 After all five questions have been asked, they are displayed in a random order, with any correctly answered questions being displayed first.

 As each question is shown, the team must decide whether to play the answer they took.
 Playing a correct answer eliminates one empty safe, but playing an incorrect answer at any time ends the game and sends the team home with nothing.
 If the team believes one of their answers is incorrect, they may choose not to play it and are then given one chance to choose a safe; they win the jackpot if they find it, or nothing if they do not.

 If the team answers all five questions correctly and chooses to play every answer, they automatically win the jackpot.

 Safe values

-Trivia

-Each show begins with Arnold at the safes saying, "Ten steps, six safes and the chance to play for up to £50,000.
-It's all about making the right choice at the right time.
-Would you have the nerve to take it or leave it?"

-Take It or Leave It was originally meant to be fronted by Michael Barrymore, but Arnold was settled upon.
-The show was hailed as the next Deal or No Deal, but has not found the same success.
-It was filmed in the famous Pinewood Studios, where the popular James Bond movies have been filmed.

-During its original run, the show aired weekday nights at 21:00 on Challenge.
-Before the first two breaks, Arnold would give the details for a viewers' competition, much like Challenge's version of The Pyramid Game.
-This was during the first two series only and did not return for the afternoon repeats.

-The claim of a potential £50,000 top prize was inaccurate during the first two series, since the 10 highest amounts in the safes only added up to £48,750.
-Beginning with series 3, some of the amounts were increased to bring the total up to £50,000.
-The highest amount won by any team was £49,300.50.

-The Channel 4 game show The Bank Job borrows some of the format of Take It or Leave It.